jedisct1/libsodium/README.markdown

 NaCl performs tests and benchmarks at compile-time.
 Unfortunately, the resulting library is not guaranteed to work on different hardware.

-Sodium only ships portable reference implementations.

-Optimized implementations (including NEON optimizations) will eventually be supported, but tests and benchmarks will be performed at run-time, so that the same binary package can still run everywhere.
+Sodium performs tests at run-time, so that the same binary package can still run everywhere.

 Sodium is tested on a variety of compilers and operating systems, including Windows, iOS and Android.